GP-4DGS: Probabilistic 4D Gaussian Splatting from Monocular Video via Variational Gaussian Processes: Conclusion

 We proposed a novel probabilistic framework that integrates variational Gaussian Processes into the 4D Gaussian Splatting pipeline.
 By leveraging GP-based motion priors, our method effectively capture complex spatiotemporal correlations and propagates learned dynamics to uncertain regions, resulting in physically plausible motion trajectories.
 Furthermore, our approach provides principled uncertainty quantification and enables reliable future motion prediction.
 We believe our framework represents a significant step toward integrating principled probabilistic modeling with high-fidelity neural graphics.

 \paragraph{Acknowledgements}

 This work was partly supported by the National Research Foundation of Korea (NRF) grant [RS-2022-NR070855, Trustworthy Artificial Intelligence] and the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grants [RS-2025-25442338, AI star Fellowship Support Program (Seoul National University); RS-2022-II220959 (No.2022-0-00959), (Part 2) Few-Shot Learning of Causal Inference in Vision and Language for Decision Making; No.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)] funded by the Korea government (MSIT).
+We also thank Eduardo P\'{e}rez-Pellitero from Huawei Noah's Ark Lab for his valuable discussions and support.

 {

 }

 \thesection{\Alph{section}} \thetable{\Alph{table}} \thefigure{\Alph{figure}} \theequation{\Alph{equation}} \thealgorithm{\Alph{algorithm}}